 Academic Warning is designed to alert an undergraduate student that he/she needs to work to regain Good Standing.
 Academic Warning occurs when an undergraduate student’s current term GPA is below 2.00, and the student’s cumulative GPA is 2.00 or above.
 Undergraduate students on Academic Warning are expected to see their advisors frequently, and to seek support from other University resources.
 The classification of Academic Warning will not appear on a student’s transcript.

 Activity hour allows for Northeastern students to take part in extra-curricular activities, meetings and programs offered on campus.
 Northeastern offers several weekly campus activity hours.
 During activity hour on Tuesday and Thursday from 3:05 to 4:05 p.m., there are no courses offered.
-Courses are offered during activity hours on Mondays, Wednesdays, and Fridays from 1 to 1:50 p.m. and on Tuesdays and Thursdays from 1:40 to 2:40 p.m.
-Plan to participate in campus activities, meetings, and programs.
+Courses are offered during activity hours from 1-1:50 p.m. on Mondays, Wednesdays and Fridays and from 1:40-2:40 p.m. on Tuesdays and Thursdays.
+Plan to participate in campus activities, meetings and programs.

 Register for a course or courses.